Menu

 General Info

-Cost: $$
+COST: $$

 Voyager Craft Coffee

 When the coffee is so pretty you don’t want to drink it, you know you’re at Voyager Craft Coffee.
 Voyager excels at their craft.
-It’s not just that their coffee is amazing or that they can imprint rainbow graphics on top, the overall atmosphere at Voyager is welcoming; the colors surrounding the ordering aisle, ranging from pastels (they have a pink expresso machine) to bright orange and yellow hand-painted flowers on one of its columns, give it an artistic vibe.
+It’s not just that their coffee is amazing or that they can imprint rainbow graphics on top, the overall atmosphere at Voyager is welcoming; the colors surrounding the ordering aisle, ranging from pastels (they have a pink espresso machine) to bright orange and yellow hand-painted flowers on one of its columns, give it an artistic vibe.
 My recommendation?
-Their oat milk latte (my new favorite caffeinated beverage) and the Lexington (expresso milk, reduced bourbon, vanilla and brown sugar).
+Their oat milk latte (my new favorite caffeinated beverage) and the Lexington (espresso, reduced bourbon, vanilla and brown sugar).

 General Info

-Cost: $$
+COST: $$

 San Pedro Square Market Bars